transpocamp/transportationcamp.org/events/nyc-2024/index.markdown

 ### Student Scholarship

-[Applications](https://forms.gle/7uv4UuqVuqLbzUqr7) are now open for our scholarship essay!
-Make sure you submit your essay by Sunday, October 20 at 11:59pm EDT to enter for a chance to win $500!
+Applications for the $500 student scholarship were due on Sunday, October 20.
+The winner will be announced during the opening session of Camp on Saturday!

 ### Post-Camp Happy Hour

-More details coming soon!
+We'll be hosting a happy hour immediately after TCNYC in collaboration with our friends at YPT-NYC.
+Join us at [Livingston Manor](https://www.livingstonmanorbk.com/) to continue your conversations from the unconference before heading out for the night!

 ### First Time at a TransportationCamp?